page_title_detailed

 Breast cancer can come back in organs other than the breast, in distant parts of the body.
 The most common distant areas are the bones, liver, lungs or brain.

-Below are signs of cancer traveling to specific areas of the body.
+Below are signs of cancer spreading to specific areas of the body.
 If you have these symptoms, be sure to tell your doctor.

 Symptoms of cancer in the bones